-Today CBVF and Rescue has over 70 active mem-bers and boasts a fleet of 10 fire, emergency and rescue vehicles, housed in a 6000 square foot station including an adjacent 100 square foot lighted helicopter pad.
+Today Carova Beach Volunteer Fire and Rescue has over 40 active members and boasts a fleet of 10 fire, emergency, and rescue vehicles, housed in a 6000 square foot station including an adjacent 100 square foot lighted helicopter pad.

 Carova Beach Volunteer Fire and Rescue